9b046695/auto-sub-retimer-easy/README.md

 # How to Install

+0. Make sure you have Python installed.
+If you are unsure you can check by opening Command Prompt or Powershell and entering the command "python --version".

 1. Download the zip from github

 2. Extract to somewhere, ideally somewhere you know you won't accidentally erase it (not your Downloads directory)